Last updated:

 Philanthropic and government support

-CDP, in partnership with Google, awarded $495,000 to Relief International UK in 2022 to support the most marginalized flood-affected communities in selected districts of Khyber Pakhtunkhwa province by supporting recovery through restoring access to safe water and strengthening livelihoods.
+• $495,000 to Relief International UK in 2022 to support the most marginalized flood-affected communities in selected districts of Khyber Pakhtunkhwa province by supporting recovery through restoring access to safe water and strengthening livelihoods.
 The project will mitigate risk and reduce the adverse impacts of adopting negative coping strategies among households.

-The government of Pakistan is leading the humanitarian response, with support from UN agencies and humanitarian partners.
+The government of Pakistan was leading the humanitarian response, with support from UN agencies and humanitarian partners.
 As of Oct.
 25, 2022, the government had reached over 2.7 million flood-affected households with cash assistance of $113 (PKR 25,000) per household under the Benazir Income Support Programme, a government program that provides cash transfers to women and their families from the poorest households across the country.

 On Jan.
 9, 2023, the International Conference on Climate Resilient Pakistan was co-hosted by the government of Pakistan and the UN.
 Several donor countries made additional financial commitments to support flood recovery, including the U.S., the United Kingdom and Canada.

 The largest financial commitment at the International Conference came from the Islamic Development Bank, based in Saudi Arabia, which announced $4.2 billion in aid.
-Pakistan received $8.57 billion from donors by the end of the International Conference, about half of the $16 billion it says it needs for reconstruction efforts over the next three years, with the nation covering the difference.
+Pakistan received $8.57 billion from donors by the end of the International Conference, about half of the $16 billion it said it needs for reconstruction efforts over the next three years, with the nation covering the difference.

-As of Aug.
-26, 2022, the UN had already mobilized $7 million for its response to the floods, and on Aug.
-30 the body issued a Flash Appeal for $160 million to support the response.
+On Aug.
+30, 2022, the UN issued a Flash Appeal for $160 million to support the response.
 A revised Floods Response Plan was released on Oct.
-4, 2022, and seeks $816 million to provide humanitarian assistance to 9.5 million people.
-As of April 18, 2023, donors had funded only 59.3% of the $816 million requested.
+4, 2022, and sought $816 million to provide humanitarian assistance to 9.5 million people.
+As of Sept.
+6, 2023, donors had funded only 68.2% of the $816 million requested.

 More ways to help